 Customary settlement procedures will be followed for participants of each system at initial settlement.
 Settlement procedures applicable to the domestic U.S. dollar-denominated bond market will be followed for primary market purchasers which are participants in DTC, and notes will be credited to their securities accounts on the settlement date against payment in U.S. dollars in same-day funds.
-Settlement procedures applicable to conventional eurobonds in registered form will be followed for primary market purchasers which are Euroclear or CBL participants, and notes will be credited to their securities accounts on the business day following the settlement date against payments for value on the settlement date.
+Investors electing to hold their notes through Euroclear or CBL accounts will follow the cross-border settlement procedures for the U.S. market.
+Notes will be credited to the securities clearance accounts of Euroclear and CBL holders either on the issue date or on the settlement day following the relevant issue date and, in case of settlement against payment, the related cash will be booked with value date equal to the relevant issue date.